Françoise Dorléac: Personal life

 Dorléac's parents were protective of her and her siblings, and well into adulthood she shared a bunk bed with her sister Catherine Deneuve in the family home, to which she regularly returned, according to Roger Vadim.

 In December 1960, she met future co-star Jean-Pierre Cassel at the Épi-Club, a fashionable Montparnasse nightclub where she danced and partied with her younger sister, who also met Vadim there through mutual acquaintances.
 Cassel wrote in his 2004 autobiography that Dorléac had been the "love of his youth."

 She was briefly the companion of François Truffaut in 1964, during and after the filming of the film La Peau Douce.
 This affair quickly turned into a friendship between the actress and the director, who affectionately called her "Framboise."
 (Raspberry).

 In an interview with Libération, Guy Bedos, who also appears in Ce Soir ou Jamais by Michel Deville, evokes his missing relatives and significant others including her: "I had a fiancée, Françoise Dorléac.
 Since her death, I can no longer pass in front of the Louvre without seeing her."

-Later she lived in an apartment at 159, boulevard Murat, in the 16th arrondissement of Paris, just opposite the building where she grew up and where her parents lived.
+Later she lived from 1965 to 1967 in an apartment at 159, boulevard Murat, in the 16th arrondissement of Paris, just opposite the building where she grew up and where her parents lived.